 Local Currency in Mexico

 The local currency in Mexico is the Mexican peso.
 You can get Mexican pesos from nearly all travel agents.
 We tend to check exchange rates on Money Saving Expert and buy our travel money online in order to get the best deal.
 We also use the XE Currency converter app to check prices and exchange rates while we are getting used to the local currency.
+Some travelers get one of the payday loans no credit check deals right before they leave on their vacation, just to supplement their own savings.
+This could be an option if you have a steady income, or have a secured job at home waiting for you.

 US dollars are also commonly accepted in Mexico, though less so in areas with fewer tourists and in smaller, more local places.
 If you are planning on paying in US dollars, be sure to check the exchange rate as you may be quoted a higher price than if you were paying in local currency.